 SDG 8 on work and growth: Indonesia had the highest ratio of women to men recognized as “contributing family workers” in 2017, reflecting that vulnerable employment (often unpaid) makes up a much higher proportion of employment for women than it does men.

 SDG 10 on inequalities: Indonesia had the weakest commitment to gender equality in its national Constitution (tied with El Salvador) in 2017.

 Sukaesih experienced gender based violence in her marriage for six years.
 She joined a community women’s group to help girls in her situation and to push for better access to government services.Go to the Story

-With support from Equal Measures 2030, KAPAL Perempuan is building a data-driven advocacy movement to ensure the achievement of the SDGs with a focus on issues related to child marriage.
-The project gathers data and undertakes influencing in two key geographic areas with high rates of child marriage, Lombok and Gresik, and is strengthened through cooperation and dialogue with grassroots women’s groups, multi-stakeholder networks, and government at national and regional levels.
-In this project to date, KAPAL Perempuan has influenced the district governments to issue a circular letter supporting the prevention and elimination of child marriage.
+With support from Equal Measures 2030, KAPAL Perempuan is building a data-driven advocacy movement to ensure the achievement of the SDGs with a focus on issues related to child marriage and education.
+The project gathers data and undertakes influencing in three key geographic areas (Lombok, Gresik and West Sulawesi) and is strengthened through cooperation and dialogue with grassroots women’s groups, multi-stakeholder networks, and government at national and regional levels.
+To date, KAPAL Perempuan has influenced the district governments to issue a circular letter supporting the prevention and elimination of child marriage.

-KAPAL has also had significant engagement with national bodies including Bappenas and the Ministry of Women’s Empowerment and Child Protection and with the President’s office to secure commitments to achieve a 12-year compulsory education program, decrease the maternal mortality rate, break the poverty chain, prevent trafficking in women, and increase human resources to achieve the SDGs, particularly SDGs 1, 2, 3, 4, 5, and 10.Read More
+KAPAL has also had significant engagement with national bodies including Bappenas and the Ministry of Women’s Empowerment and Child Protection and with the President’s office to secure commitments to achieve a 12-year compulsory education program, decrease the maternal mortality rate, break the poverty chain, prevent trafficking in women, and increase human resources to achieve the SDGs.Read More